romeeld/swiftsim/doc/RTD/source/RadiativeTransfer/SPHM1_RT.rst

         CFL_condition: 0.1                                  # CFL condition for RT, independent of hydro
         chi:  [0, 0, 0]                                     # (Optional) initial opacity in code unit for all gas particles
         photon_groups_Hz: [3.288e15, 5.945e15, 13.157e15]   # Photon frequency group bin edges in Hz.
+        use_const_emission_rates: 1                         # (Optional) use constant emission rates for stars as defined with star_emission_rates_erg_LSol parameter
+        star_emission_rates_LSol: [1e-32, 1e-32, 1e-32]     # (Optional) constant star emission rates for each photon frequency group to use if use_constant_emission_rates is set.
+        stellar_spectrum_type: 0                            # Which radiation spectrum to use.
+0: constant from 0 until some max frequency set by stellar_spectrum_const_max_frequency_Hz.
+1: blackbody spectrum.
+        stellar_spectrum_const_max_frequency_Hz: 1.e17      # (Conditional) if stellar_spectrum_type=0, use this maximal frequency for the constant spectrum.
+        stars_max_timestep: -1.                             # (Optional) restrict the maximal timestep of stars to this value (in internal units).
+Set to negative to turn off.

 The ``photon_groups_Hz`` need to be ``N - 1`` frequency edges (floats) to separate the spectrum into ``N`` groups.
 The outer limits of zero and infinity are assumed.

+At the moment, the only way to define star emission rates is to use constant star emission rates that need to be provided in the parameter file.
+The star emission rates need to be defined for each photon frequency group individually.
+The first entry of the array is for the photon group with frequency ``[0, <first entry of photon_groups_Hz>)``.
+Each star particle will then emit the given energies, independent of their other properties.

+Furthermore, even though the parameter ``use_const_emission_rates`` is intended to be optional in the future, **for now it needs to be set to 1.**, and it requires you to manually set the stellar emission rates via the ``star_emission_rates_LSol`` parameter.

+When solving the thermochemistry, we need to assume some form of stellar spectrum so we may integrate over frequency bins to obtain average interaction rates.
+The parameter ``stellar_spectrum_type`` is hence required, and allows you to select between:

+- constant spectrum (``stellar_spectrum_type: 0``)
+    - This choice additionally requires you to provide a maximal frequency for the spectrum after which it'll be cut off via the ``stellar_spectrum_const_max_frequency_Hz`` parameter

+- blackbody spectrum (``stellar_spectrum_type: 1``)
+    - In this case, you need to provide also temperature of the blackbody via the ``stellar_spectrum_blackbody_temperature_K`` parameter.

 Initial Conditions
 ~~~~~~~~~~~~~~~~~~